elGRANCADETE/bot_trading_LLM/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)

+tfgBotTrading is an automated trading system written in Python.
+It integrates technical analysis, news processing, and LLM-based decision-making models to execute trading orders across different strategies.

+## Disclaimer

+This software is provided for educational purposes only.
+Do not invest money that you cannot afford to lose.
+USE IT AT YOUR OWN RISK.
+The author assume no responsibility for any losses incurred through trading activities.

+It is highly recommended that you have a solid understanding of Python programming and financial markets before using this bot with real money.

+Always start in a simulation mode (Paper/Dry Run) and thoroughly understand how the bot works before risking actual capital.

 tfgBotTrading is an automated trading system that integrates technical analysis, news processing, and decision-making models based on LLMs to execute trading orders

 ## 🚀 **Tabla de Contenidos**